photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Translation: Who knows… I made people laugh- mission accomplished!

-As lucky as I am life introduced me to Mr. Theo, a local man who knew how to ‘serve the plate’ and helped me with my cooking.
+As lucky as I am, life introduced me to Mr. Theo, a local man who knew how to ‘serve the plate’ and helped me with my cooking.

-Mr. Theo is an English professor who originally comes from Australia and I’ve visited him in Athens in the next few years to improve my English skills and pick up a few Greek words as Galaktoboureko and other very important ones you need to know if you wanna survive in Greece lands, or at least satisfy the hungry appetite.
+Mr. Theo is an English professor who originally comes from Australia and I’ve visited him in Athens in the next few years to improve my English skills and pick up a few Greek words as Galaktoboureko and other significant ones you need to know if you wanna survive in Greece lands, or at least satisfy the hungry appetite.

 All rights reserved by Mismas photography.